List of concentration and internment camps: Sweden

 In May 1941 a total of ten camps for 3,000–3,500 were planned, but towards the end of 1941 the plans were put on ice and in 1943 the last camp was closed down.
 All the records were burned.
 After the war many of those who had been put in the camps had trouble finding work as few wanted to hire "subversive elements".

 The Navy had at least one special detainment ship for communists and "troublemakers".

 Most of the camps were not labour camps with the exception of Vindeln and Stensele where the internees were used to build a secret airbase.

 Foreign soldiers were put in camps in Långmora and Smedsbo, German refugees and deserters in Rinkaby.
 After the Second World War three camps were used for Baltic refugees from Lithuania, Latvia and Estonia (including 150 Baltic soldiers) at Ränneslätt, Rinkaby and Gälltofta.

 Switzerland

 During World War II more than 100,000 mainly Allied soldiers were interned in Switzerland.
-Internees from the UK, France, Poland and Russia, and Italians and Germans who fled combat, the Swiss government had to – unlike civilians, for instance Jews refugees, who usually were sent back to the territories occupied by the Nazi regime – keep these soldiers interned until the end of the hostilities, in line to the Geneva Convention of 1929.
-The soldiers were held in barracks, and they were used as workers for agriculture and industry, except the officers who not were compelled to forced labour and stayed in unoccupied mountain hotels, mainly in Davos.
+These included internees from the UK, France, Poland and Russia, and Italians and Germans who had fled combat.
+The Swiss government was required to keep these soldiers interned until the end of the hostilities, in line with the Geneva Convention of 1929.
+The soldiers were held in barracks, and they were used as workers for agriculture and industry, except for the officers, who not were compelled to forced labour and stayed in unoccupied mountain hotels, mainly in Davos.

+In contrast, civilians, for instance Jewish refugees, were usually sent back to the territories occupied by the Nazi regime.

 The Swiss government operated during World War II in Switzerland at least three internment camps: